/media/Chicken Nutrition and Why Chicken is a Winner_healthtoday.jpg

 Summary

 Chicken is a nutritional gold mine.
-For weight watchers, it’s low in carbs and fat but high in protein.
-For gym enthusiasts, chicken breast is the best while for the elderly chicken is an easy-to-eat meat.
-It's also full of vitamins and minerals for maintaining muscle and cognitive function.
+For people who want to lose weight, it’s low in carbs and fat but high in protein.
+For gym enthusiasts, chicken breast is the best, while for the elderly, chicken is an easy-to-eat meat.
+It’s also full of vitamins and minerals for maintaining muscle and cognitive function.
 Remember to choose healthy ways of cooking chicken.
 Boiled and grilled are better options than fried or processed.

 Anything else that you want to know about chicken?
 Or do you want to know more about other foods?
 Let us know in the comments below!